cypress-io/cypress-documentation/content/guides/core-concepts/test-runner.md

 You may find yourself struggling to write good selectors because:

-- Your application uses dynamic ID's and class names
+- Your application or component uses dynamic ID's and class names
 - Your tests break whenever there are CSS or content changes

 To help with these common challenges, the Selector Playground automatically